Ben Gurion Airport: British Mandatory period (1934–1948)

 The airport began during the British Mandate for Palestine as an airstrip of two unpaved runways on the outskirts of the town of Lydda (now Lod), near the Templer colony of Wilhelma.
 It was built in 1934, largely at the urging of Airwork Services.
 The first passenger service at the new airport was the Misr Airwork route Cairo—Lydda—Nicosia, inaugurated on 3 August 1935.
 Subsequently, Misr flew via Lydda to Haifa and Baghdad.
 The first continental European airline with a regular service to Lydda was LOT Polish Airlines since 4 April 1937.
-By that time, Lydda Airport boasted four fully operational concrete runways.
 Holland's KLM, which had since 1933 stopped at Gaza en route to Batavia, Dutch East Indies (now Jakarta, Indonesia), moved the service to Lydda in 1937.
 Imperial Airways, too, used Lydda as a refueling stop en route to India.

 During World War II, Imperial Airways and later British Overseas Airways Corporation continued the service to Lydda until the fall of France in June 1940.
 When the Japanese military advanced into Burma and Malaya in February 1942, KLM curtailed its route to Batavia and made Lydda the eastern terminus of the route.
 Misr Airwork, which had suspended flights upon the British declaration of war, resumed the weekly Cairo—Lydda—Nicosia service in May 1940.

 In 1943, the airport was renamed "RAF Station Lydda" and continued to serve as a major airfield for military air transport and aircraft ferry operations between military bases in Europe, Africa, the Middle East (mainly Iraq and Persia) and South/Southeast Asia.
 In 1944, as the German threat in the Middle East subsided, Aviron Aviation Company initiated service four times a week between Lydda and Haifa.

-The first civilian transatlantic route, New York City to Lydda Airport, was inaugurated by TWA in 1946.
-The British gave up the airport at the end of April 1948.
+On 25 February 1946, Irgun and Lehi fighters carried out a coordinated night raid on RAF Station Lydda and two other Royal Air Force airfields in Palestine, destroying 22 Handley Page Halifax bombers, seven Supermarine Spitfires and four Avro Ansons across the three bases.